Manash2212/NetFlix-GPT/README.md

     - GptSearchBar.js
     - GptMovieSuggetion.js
-- Create new gptSlice in Redux.(if it's True then GptSearch page will be visible and (Main and Secondary Cntainer will be non-visible))
+- Create new gptSlice in Redux.(if it's True then GptSearch page will be visible and (Main and Secondary Container will be non-visible)) -
--

 # Features -[Planning]